MichaelSebero/FROST-The-Official-Modpack/README.md

 ## How to install FROST-The-Official-Modpack

 .
+Extract the contents of the modlist from | https://tinyurl.com/yc2ktn6p | to your Fallout 4's Nexus Mods folder.

+.
+Update the mods contained in the modlist if needed.

+.
 Make sure your load order matches the one found in Plugins.txt.

 .
 You can change your load order quickly by replacing the contents of Fallout 4's [ Plugins.txt ] file.